 Potter Hall is located at the top of the hill.
 The Counseling and Testing Center is on the 4th floor, room 409.
 On-campus directions are available here.

 Every effort will be made to accommodate special requests.
 In an emergency or crisis, this may not be possible.

-What if my problems seem to be spinning out of control?
-Will the Counseling and Testing Center help with serious mental health challenges?
+My problems seem to be spinning out of control.
+Will the Counseling &Testing Center help with serious mental health challenges?

 Counselors are trained to diagnose and help you manage a full range of psychological issues including depression, anxiety, alcohol and drug abuse, eating disorders, trauma, and thoughts of suicide.

 What about medication?

 First and foremost, it’s your choice.
 We have the ability to prescribe or continue prescriptions from home providers through WKU Health Services or several local psychiatrists at the Medical Center in Bowling Green.
 We recommend those students who receive medications receive on-going counseling to provide the most effective care possible.